Nanotrejo/adventjs-cli/README.md

 # 🎄 AdventJS-CLI

-AdventJS CLI Generator – Spin up your [AdventJS challenges](https://adventjs.dev/) in seconds! 🎄⚡
+AdventJS CLI Generator – Spin up your [AdventJS challenges](https://adventjs.dev/) in seconds! 🎄⚡.
+Available in [npm](https://www.npmjs.com/package/adventjs-cli).

-+ 📝 Instantly generates the boilerplate for each daily AdventJS challenge
+- 📝 Instantly generates the boilerplate for each daily AdventJS challenge
   - 🗂️ TypeScript function template (ready for your solution)
   - 📄 Problem description in markdown
   - 🧪 Associated test file to validate your code
-+ ⚙️ Out-of-the-box support for
+- ⚙️ Out-of-the-box support for
   - 🐞 Debugging
   - 🧪 Testing with Jest
   - 🛠️ TypeScript config